naeruru/mimiuchi/README.md

 - DeepL translation support

 ## Download
-I have yet to have release a build of the desktop app, but you are free to build it with the steps below!
+See the [release page](https://github.com/naexris/mimiuchi/releases) to install the latest version of the desktop app.
+The desktop version lets you use additional features like OSC.

 ## Building it yourself
 ### Requirements